mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 ##### Not Interested

 The Droyne have little insight or interest in the marble puzzle.
 If pressed, Bomeyo gets snarky about it:
 “Whenever one of you digs up one of those fossils, you come running to us to figure out what it is.
 We have no idea!
-We’re as much in the dark as you are when it comes to these things you keep digging up!”
+We're as much in the dark as you are when it comes to these things you keep digging up!”

 Bomeyo and his delegation should be played as additional color at the dig site.
 Their activities often seem to be at cross purposes with the goals of the expedition.
 This will frustrate some of the archaeology team, but there is little to be done about it.